 For the V60 Rapgard line, Volvo Cars Gent was looking for a solution to support both picking and assembly of critical components.
 Operators need to place a multitude of plugs into the frame of the car.
-These steps are prone to human errors due to the number of placement locations, different plugs, and the number of plugs that need to be placed.
+These steps are prone to human errors due to the number of placement locations and the number and variety of plugs that need to be placed.
 Multiple HIM units are validating the correct execution of picking and assembly tasks and ensures qualitative performance by preventing human errors.
 The HIM units have been integrated with the line PLC to allow a line stop if critical issues would arise.

 The Atlas Copco Group is a world-leading provider of sustainable productivity solutions and serves customers in 180+ countries with products and services focused on productivity, energy efficiency, safety and ergonomics.